Why We Romanticize Alcohol (And Ignore What It Actually Does to Us)

 from tension to relaxation

-from thinking to disengaging
+from thinking to just shutting it up

 from structured to unstructured